adam-maj/tt06/docs/info.md

 ## External hardware

 No external hardware is needed.
+Update.